The QuickBooks Hangover: The New Generation Just Discovered What the Old Pros Always Knew.

 - General Ledger – Financial reporting, Profit & Loss and Balance Sheet

-For over 40 years, his company ran on actual vs. revised budgeted cost analysis and work in process (WIP) reporting — all produced by the bookkeeper/accountant, not the owner or project managers.
-He understood something many still miss today: Project Managers are builders, schedulers, and production leaders — not accountants.
+For over 40 years, his company ran on accurate job costing and true WIP reporting— all produced by the bookkeeper/accountant, not the owner or project managers.

 - Excel